Ayush05Agarwal/Hackathon-/README.md

 # Hackathon-
-Admin Panel of mess developed in a 24 hour hackathon using Php
+Admin Panel of mess developed in a 24 hour hackathon which consists of various features such as adding today's menu , receiving orders and cancelling orders .